+What’s ‘Bokeh’?
 It’s a word of Japanese origin used to describe the aesthetic quality of the ‘out-of-focus’ area of a photograph.
 Typically referring to the… Read More »Tiny Tips 18: How to get Great Bokeh from your Lens

-If you want the sharpest pictures that your lens can give you, remember not to use its largest and smallest apertures.
-Most lenses are optimised to be used in the f/5.6 – f/11 aperture range and give their best performance when stopped down a couple of f-stops [...]
+by Ben McLeod If you want the sharpest pictures that your lens can give you, remember not to use its largest and smallest apertures.
+Most… Read More »Tiny Tips 8: Best Apertures for Sharpness

-Filters have always been a fun thing for me in my photography, they allow you to take a photograph of a normal scene, and make it look extraordinary.
-There are various kinds of filters, coloured filters and special effects filters.
+Using filters have always been a fun part of my photography.
+They allow you to take a photograph of a normal scene, and make it look extraordinary.
+There are various kinds of filters; coloured filters and special effects filters.

 Digital photography allows you to apply much of what these photographic filters can do even after the image is captured, but sometimes using filters while taking your photographs makes a massive difference, especially when you use filters that dramatically change how the image is captured – like an ND filter or starburst filter.
 That’s when they become fun to use.Read More »Understanding Photographic Filters for Your Lens

 Three years in the Advertising business has convinced me that ideas are really powerful and that a photograph that has a strong idea is the most powerful tool to convey a message.
 A strong idea is always brought out in a simple, clear picture that has a strong subject and minimal interference from un-necessary elements.

 Everyone’s seen pictures where things have gone wrong; Bleached out faces, heads cut off, tilting horizons and telephone poles sticking out of heads!
 All of which interfere in our understanding of what is happening in the photograph itself.Read More »How to Take – A Better Picture